jarun/buku/README.md

 ## Features

-- Add, open, tag, comment on, search, update, remove, shorten URLs
+- Add, open, tag, comment on, update, remove, shorten URLs
+- Multiple search options, continuous search at prompt
 - Portable, merge-able database, to sync between systems
 - Import/export bookmarks in markdown or HTML (FF, Chrome compatible)
 - Fetch page title from web, refresh all titles in a go